Saturday, May 17, 2014

 King of the Monsters

 As I see it, the only way to begin a review, which this might well turn out to be, of Gareth Edward's new film Godzilla is to say "Very recently, I saw Godzilla."
-Sentences that begin "Fifteen years ago, a nuclear scientist (Bryan Cranston) stationed in Japan, lost his wife in a mysterious natural catastrophe" or "Gareth Edwards' new blockbuster hits theaters on a wave of etc." or any of your standard openers, feel slightly disingenuous to me.
+Sentences that begin "Bryan Cranston plays a nuclear scientist in Japan with a wife (Juliette Binoche) who works with him, and a son, and so one day" or "Gareth Edwards' new blockbuster hits theaters on a wave of etc." or any of your standard openers, feel slightly disingenuous to me.
 There's so much understood going in about Godzilla, such as what he is and does, where he's from and why he's from there specifically, that one should, in theory, be able to cut the line so that all preamble can be condensed, with no loss of understanding on the part of the reader, to "Very recently, I saw Godzilla."

 Which indeed I have done, and I'll tell you: this is actually kind of an odd one.
 It's the second (or third, depending on whether snobs like you count television) full-length feature from director Gareth Edwards.
 His previous offering, 2010's Monsters, was to my eyes an only partially successful attempt to combine old-fashioned monster movie-as-allegory directness with a modern arthouse, of the American independent variety, sensibility.
 But as weak as I found the majority of Monsters to be, there is within it the seed of Edwards' particular genre aesthetics.
 If that seed hasn't blossomed particularly in the four years between that film and this new Godzilla, I feel confident that's not because Edwards doesn't know what he's doing, or what he wants, but rather that this particular aesthetic is not something that's going to be embraced by the kind of people who have the kind of money Edwards would need to expand significantly on the one concept that makes Monsters memorable.
 It would be both expensive yet not remotely commercial, is what I'm getting at.
 Yet here it is again, no larger but still recognizable, in the very expensive-to-make Godzilla.